michaelspriggs/ray-integration/README.md

-# ray-integration
+# Ray on LSF
 Ray provides a simple, universal API for building distributed applications, read more about ray [here](https://docs.ray.io/en/master/index.html).
-Ray integration with LSF enables users to start up a Ray cluster on LSF and run DL workloads through that either in a batch or interactive mode.
+This repository demonstrates how to deploy Ray on LSF to run AI workloads.

-# Configuring Conda
+## Configuring Conda

 - Before you begin make sure you have conda install on your machine, details about installing conda on linux machine is [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 - For reference sample conda env yml is present [here](https://github.com/IBMSpectrumComputing/ray-integration/tree/main/sample_conda_env), to create sample conda env that will run GPU and CPU workloads run, it has mix of conda and pip dependencies: